grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 The controls to the sub were aligned with and partially inside of the sail.
 Hemi noted that the controls were airplane-style: with a single yoke that controlled both the angle and direction of the boat -- a pretty sophisticated system for any submarine, but particularly a hand-built machine.

 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright there, Hemi still had to crouch a bit.
 Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section.
 More crates were arranged behind the controls located in the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
-There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so there was enough room to pass the crates.
+There was a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so there was enough room to pass the crates.

 "Y'all woke me from a nap with the fuckin' ship-to-ship call.
 That's why I didn't see ya earlier.
 I suppose you want to see the engines and batteries and what-fuckin-not?
 They're toward the back."
 Shakes reached into his denim vest and withdrew a leather pouch.
 He pinched some dried leaves from it and stuffed them into his cheek and masticated them slowly.

 [//]: # (Shakes chews coca leaves --- he got into them building sub on the coffee farm in the mountains.)

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
-Now Hemi was genuinely impressed.
-"That's a lot of engine for such a small vessel."
+Now Hemi was genuinely impressed, "that's a lot of engine for such a small vessel."

 "Took the thing out of a fuckin' tractor that had been broken down and rustin' in a coffee field for years.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
 Direct-drive to the prop, so it's a genuine ship engine, not just a glorified generator to power an electric motor."